shopsys/shopsys/docs/introduction/monorepo.md

 We use [Monorepo tool](https://github.com/shopsys/monorepo-tools) that splits code in appropriate repositories after some changes are made in monorepo.
 This splitting is initiated automatically once a day.

-If you are interested, you can read more about monorepo here https://gomonorepo.org
+If you are interested, you can read more about the monorepo approach here - https://gomonorepo.org

 ## Repositories maintained by monorepo
 `project-base/`